tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US180_TransferMoneyFamilyMemberToFamilyMember.md

         - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we implemented a use-case controller.

     - **Pure Fabrication**:
-        - The creation of classes like AccountService and TransactionService which don't have domain model equivalents allowed to reduce the responsabilities of the other classes (Family and FamilyMember for example)
+        - The creation of classes like AccountService and TransactionService which don't have domain model equivalents allowed to reduce the responsibilities of the other classes (Family and FamilyMember for example)

     - **High cohesion and Low Coupling**:
         - The creation of the Service classes provided low Coupling and high Cohesion, keeping one Class as the Information Expert.